lolotux/RSSVE/README.md

 You should have received a copy of the license along with this work.
 If not, visit the **[official Creative Commons web page][RSSVE:cc-license-link]**.

+**Note that the above license does not cover mod packs.
+Redistributing this work via a mod pack is not allowed.**

 ***

 ![][RSSVE:Venus]